Canine Pigment Type Switch

 Some breeds like Golden Retrievers and Labrador Retrievers or varieties like white Poodles or black German Shepherds produce only one type of pigment and have a single-colored coat.

-But most dogs can produce both eumelanin and phaeomelanin and have banded hairs, yellow coats with darker hair tips or other patterns with areas of darker and lighter pigment.
+But most dogs can produce both eumelanin and phaeomelanin and have banded hairs, hair banding or hair tipping, or other patterns with areas of both darker and lighter pigment.

 But: This information is a bit technical and is helpful but in no way essential for grasping the concept of canine color inheritance.
 Feel free to skip this chapter or come back later.